JohannesSchorr/pdf_search/README.md

 Now, you could open every paper and look for the specific name until you find the desired one.
 This is a tedious task and by the way very time-consuming and boooooooring.
-Here, ``pdf_search`` comes into play and will do that task for you while you may - fo example - drink a cup of coffee.
+Here, ``pdf_search`` comes into play and will do that task for you while you may - for example - drink a cup of coffee.